khalil5754/khalil5754.github.io/_posts/2022-11-05-your-new-blog-post.md

 - vendor number
 - account number
 - amount
-as user-inputs.

 It validates these numbers, ensuring they're not a random string of characters, and that they follow a similar format to previous records in the same column.
 The program then generates a transaction number for this new transaction, the date of which will be selected based on whatever date the program is run.
+The program then stores this transaction, newly made, into the "transactions" table - also updating the balances of the related customer and vendor with the amount of the new transaction.

+Finally, the program displays the new transaction and the updated customer and vendor records.

+  Just like that, we're done!
+As you can see, writing queries in Postgres is very different to writing them in MySQL.
+While I don't hate writing in Postgres, I personally certainly prefer MySQL or any other form of a Database Management language (although I'm sure you're tired of hearing that by now).

+  All in all, Postgres is an important tool in a data scientist's toolbox, and I hope I've shown you in this post why that is, and how to utilize it.

+  Until next time,

+  Khalil (TheDataNerd)